MWesselkamp/land-surface-emulation/.ipynb_checkpoints/README-checkpoint.md

 ### System parameters

 Models are set up to run in a distributed training environment.
-Specifing *strategy* to ddp chooses the distributed training strategy with Pytorch Lightning used for multiple GPU training.
-Devices specifies the number of GPUs to be used for training
+Specifing *strategy* to ddp chooses the distributed training strategy with Pytorch Lightning used for multiple GPU training. *devices* specifies the number of GPUs to be used for training.